-CDP security FAQs
+Cloudera security FAQs

 Data security within workload subnets and virtual networks

-To operate at the highest level of security, Cloudera recommends running CDP workload clusters in private subnets.
+To operate at the highest level of security, Cloudera recommends running Cloudera workload clusters in private subnets.
 This means that nodes in the workload clusters do not have public IP addresses and all outbound traffic to the internet goes through a gateway or a firewall.
 This allows your security operations team to ensure that hosts that are allowed to communicate with the clusters are legitimate and pose no security threat to the assets.
 A common best practice is to avoid inbound connections of any sort directly into the workload subnet.

 Cloudera recommends that no inbound connections be allowed into the private network and that you use your sec-ops approved method(s) to provide outbound access to the list of hosts specified in the AWS Azure GCP outbound network access destinations.

-Communication between CDP and workload subnets
+Communication between Cloudera and workload subnets

 Egress network setup for better control and visibility on outbound traffic